Analysing and visualising bike-sharing demand with outliers: Detecting outliers within a cluster of stations

 To demonstrate the outlier detection procedure, we focus on one of the resulting clusters.
-The nine terminals in the cluster we consider are highlighted in green in Figure \ref{fig:mst_zoom}.
+The nine stations in the cluster we consider are highlighted in green in Figure~\ref{fig-mst_zoom}.

-Figure \ref{fig:mst_zoom} demonstrates how the currently analysed cluster may be highlighted for analysts.
+Figure~\ref{fig-mst_zoom} demonstrates how the currently analysed cluster may be highlighted for analysts.
 On the one hand, the location of the cluster within the D.C. area can provide contextual information for analysts in the search for an explanation of outlier demand.
-On the other hand, the zoomed in section on the right shows how the terminals relate to one another within the cluster.
-This could be useful if the outlier demand is not detected in all terminals.
-For example, all but one of the green cluster terminals lie in a relatively straight line.
-If the terminal which lies to the North East of the main group of terminals in the cluster behaves differently, analysts can look to nearby clusters for further information.
+On the other hand, the zoomed in section on the right shows how the stations relate to one another within the cluster.
+This could be useful if the outlier demand is not detected in all stations.
+For example, all but one of the green cluster stations lie in a relatively straight line.
+If the station which lies to the North East of the main group of stations in the cluster behaves differently, analysts can look to nearby clusters for further information.

-To identify outlier demand in usage patterns, we use the notion of \textit{statistical depth}.
+To identify outlier demand in usage patterns, we use the notion of \emph{statistical depth}.
 In statistics, depth provides an ordering of observations, where those near the centre of the distribution have higher depth and those far from the centre have lower depth.
-In the case where each observation is a time series of usage throughout the day, the \textit{functional depth} can measure how close to the central trajectory, i.e. median usage pattern, each daily usage pattern is.
+In the case where each observation is a time series of usage throughout the day, the \emph{functional depth} can measure how close to the central trajectory, i.e.~median usage pattern, each daily usage pattern is.
 Therefore, to measure the outlyingness of each daily usage pattern, we calculate its functional depth (with respect to other daily usage patterns that lie in the same partition of data).
 Days whose usage pattern has lower functional depth are more outlying.
 In particular, if the depth is below some threshold, we classify the day as an outlier.

-For each partition of data, $p$, and for each terminal $s$, we calculate a threshold, $C_{s,p}$, for the functional depth as per \citet{Febrero2008}.
+For each partition of data, \(p\), and for each station \(s\), we calculate a threshold, \(C_{s,p}\), for the functional depth as per \citet{Febrero2008}.
 To calculate the threshold, we (i) resample the daily usage patterns with probability proportional to their functional depths (such that any usage patterns affected by outlier demand are less likely to be resampled), (ii) smooth the resampled patterns, and (iii) sets the threshold \(C_{s,p}\) as the median of the \(1^{st}\) percentile of the functional depths of the resampled patterns.